dsifford/wordpress/README.md

 - `DB_PASS` (required): Must match `MYSQL_ROOT_PASSWORD`
 - `DB_NAME` (optional): Defaults to 'wordpress'
 - `PLUGINS` (optional): Comma-separated list of plugins that you depend on.
 - `SEARCH_REPLACE` (optional): Comma-separated string in the form of `current-url`,`replacement-url`.
-When defined, `current-url` will be replaced with `replacement-url` on build (useful for development environments utilizing a database copied from a live site).
+    - When defined, `current-url` will be replaced with `replacement-url` on build (useful for development environments utilizing a database copied from a live site).
+    - **IMPORTANT NOTE:** If you are running Docker on Mac or PC (using Docker Machine), your replacement url MUST be the output of the following command: `echo $(docker-machine ip <your-machine-name>):8080`

 ##### MySQL Container
 - `MYSQL_ROOT_PASSWORD` (required): Must match `DB_PASS`